Brite Advisors Pty Ltd

 Weekly portfolio reports produced by the Interim Fund Manager are available via the Brite Advisors portal on the McGrathNicol website.

-13. I hold bespoke investments, my assets are not being managed by the Interim Fund Manager and will be subject to market fluctuations in the period up to distribution.
+12. I hold bespoke investments, my assets are not being managed by the Interim Fund Manager and will be subject to market fluctuations in the period up to distribution.
 Why am I not permitted to exercise trades during this time?

-The Receivers obtained these orders because they were of the view that it is not possible to action such dealing instructions due to (i) the difficulty with forming a view as to any individual Beneficiary’s interest in the specific assets the subject of the instruction, and (ii) the risk that actioning any dealing instruction will prejudice another Beneficiaries’ position with respect to the Client AuM.
-This is addressed in the affidavit of Linda Smith dated 26 March 2024.
+The Receivers obtained orders from the Court on 27 March 2024 that they would be acting properly and are justified in refusing to act on specific trading instructions received from any third party, including individual Beneficiaries, the Corporate Trustees, and any financial advisor. due to (i) the difficulty with forming a view as to any individual Beneficiary’s interest in the specific assets the subject of the instruction, and (ii) the risk that actioning any dealing instruction will prejudice another Beneficiaries’ position with respect to the Client AuM.
+This is addressed in the affidavit of Linda Smith dated 26 March 2024, which can be accessed here.

-14. Can Beneficiaries or Corporate Trustees provide trading instructions directly to or contact the Interim Fund Manager?
+13. Can Beneficiaries or Corporate Trustees provide trading instructions directly to or contact the Interim Fund Manager?

 No, the Interim Fund Manager will be managing the model portfolios on an aggregate basis in accordance with the 6 March 2024 Court orders at the instruction of the Receivers.